 80. If you’re looking for food on a budget, then check out local surf clubs or bowling clubs for cheap food.

-Asian food is of a high standard and typically the cheapest type of food you can get.
+Also, Asian food in Australia is of a high standard and typically the cheapest type of food you can get.
 4 or 5 dim sums will set you back just a few dollars and many of the Asian restaurants are BYO.

 81. You can also check out our post on eating on a budget in Oz.